matterhorn-chat/matterhorn/README.md

 # Authentication

-`matterhorn` supports username/password authentication as well as authentication by Personal Access Token or OAuth token.
+`matterhorn` supports username/password authentication as well as authentication by Personal Access Token or session token.
 The following subsections provide details on using each method.

 ## Username / Password Authentication